An Overview of Testing Options for dbt (data build tool)

 dbt Core freshness check

 While not technically a dbt test, a freshness check validates the timeliness of source data.
+The freshness check in dbt Core is designed to monitor the timeliness of the data.
+It helps ensure that the data loaded into your warehouse is updated regularly and remains relevant for decision-making processes.
 This is valuable because sometimes data will stop getting refreshed and the data pipelines will continue to run with a silent failure.
-To assure that that you are alerted when a data delivery SLA is not met, simply add a freshness check to your sources.
+To assure that you are alerted when a data delivery SLA is not met, simply add a freshness check to your sources.

 Freshness check configuration